 How to get there: Postcode FK8 3SX.
 The visitor centre is approximately one mile north of the village of Aberfoyle in the Trossachs National Park, just off the A821.

 Facilities: Paid car park.
-Disabled accesss.
-Cafe.
+Disabled access.
+Café.
 Toilets.
 Visitor information centre.
 Picnic area.
 Outdoor adventure course.
 Wildlife hides.

-Highlights: The lodge in the Queen Elizabeth Park is considered by many to be one of the best forest park sites in Scotland, and with good reason.
-FLS have installed a lot of facilities at this location and in addition to the stunning walking and cycling trails there’s a treetop rope access adventure course, an excellent cafe, and live-action video feeds of the local wildlife.
+Highlights: The lodge in Queen Elizabeth Park is considered by many to be one of the best forest park sites in Scotland.
+FLS have installed a lot of facilities at this location and in addition to the stunning walking and cycling trails there’s a treetop rope access adventure course, an excellent café, and live-action video feeds of the local wildlife.

 A lot of effort has gone into making the forest accessible to all and while most people will be happy to walk the one to four-mile waymarked trails, visitors with disabilities can also enjoy the forest thanks to the trails that have level gravel surfaces.

-Waterfalls and artworks can be seen all along the initial pathways through the forest and some of the trails climb steep hills to allow magnificent views across Ben Lomond and Ben Ledi which I’m sure will be enough to inspire you to visit the rest of the national park.
+Waterfalls and artworks can be seen along the pathways through the forest and some of the trails climb steep hills that lead to stunning views across Ben Lomond and Ben Ledi, which I’m sure will be enough to inspire you to explore the rest of the national park.